 Research shows that youth who reside in caring neighborhoods have higher grades, better self-esteem, reduced crime, and less drug use.
-And, caring neighborhoods are safer: a study of 343 Chicago neighborhoods discovered that in a caring community, youth experience less acts of school absence, graffiti, and violence.
+In addition, caring neighborhoods are safer.
+The Project on Human Development in Chicago Neighborhoods and Its Additions (PHDCN+), a study of 343 Chicago neighborhoods, discovered that in a caring community, youth experience less acts of school absence, graffiti, and violence.
 Other benefits of a strong neighborhood include a greater sense of community and easier conflict resolution among neighbors.
-A caring neighborhood creates a better environment for everyone regardless of age.
+A caring neighborhood creates a positive environment for everyone regardless of age.

-Unfortunately, in Project Cornerstone's 2016 survey, only 46% of 4th-6th graders and 33% of 7th-12th graders reported that they feel that their neighborhood is caring.
+Unfortunately, in the 2016 Search Institute Developmental Assets Survey, implemented by Project Cornerstone for Santa Clara County schools, only 46% of 4th-6th graders and 33% of 7th-12th graders reported that they feel that their neighborhood is caring.
 To help raise awareness of this important asset, August is Caring Neighborhood month in Silicon Valley.

-The following discussion topics can help you work with young people to become aware of the ways that their neighborhood is caring and identify possible opportunities for improvement.
+The following discussion topics can help you work with young people to become aware of the ways that their neighborhood is caring and identify possible opportunities for improvement:

-- Which adults "keep an eye" on neighborhood kids when they're playing outside to help keep them safe? - Which adults and families in the neighborhood can you turn to for help in case of an emergency?
-Help your family identify a "safe house" on every nearby block where they can go if they need help. - Which adults and families should you get to know better?
+- Which adults "keep an eye" on neighborhood kids when they are playing outside to help keep them safe? - Which adults and families in the neighborhood can you turn to for help in case of an emergency?
+Help your family identify a "safe house" on every nearby block where they can go if they need help. - Which adults and families can you make an effort to get to know better?
 How might you approach them? - Are there any neighbors who might benefit from assistance such as a senior citizen who may need help with their yard work, carrying groceries, or taking their trash and recycling to the curb?